alexkoulakos/explain-then-predict/README.md

 5. Install necessary dependancies: `pip install -r requirements.txt`

 ## Citation
-If you use our findings in your work, don't forget to cite us:
+If you use our findings in your work, don't forget to cite our paper:

 ```
 @inproceedings{koulakos-etal-2024-enhancing,